gilcrest/diygoapi/README.md

 ##### Unauthenticated Error Flow

 *Unauthenticated* errors should only be raised at points of authentication as part of a middleware handler.
-I will get into application flow in detail later, but authentication for `saaswhip` happens in middleware handlers prior to calling the final app handler for the given route.
+I will get into application flow in detail later, but authentication for `diygoapi` happens in middleware handlers prior to calling the final app handler for the given route.

 The example below demonstrates returning an *Unauthenticated* error if the Authorization header is not present.
 This is done using the `errs.E` function (common to all errors in this repo), but the `errs.Kind` is sent as `errs.Unauthenticated`.
 An `errs.Realm` type should be added as well.
-For now, the constant `defaultRealm` is set to `saaswhip` in the `server` package and is used for all unauthenticated errors.
+For now, the constant `defaultRealm` is set to `diygoapi` in the `server` package and is used for all unauthenticated errors.
 You can set this constant to whatever value you like for your application.

 ```go
 // authHeader parses/validates the Authorization header and returns an Oauth2 token